binerogroup/documentation/networking/openvpn.rst

 ----------
 Log in to the `Binero.Cloud Portal <https://portal.binero.cloud/>`.
-If you have not already created a private network, you will need to do that by expanding "Networking" in the menu on the left side menu and clicking "Networks".
-Create a network by pressing the "+"-symbol in the lower right corner of the main pane and enter an appropriate name for your private network (this is purely cosmetic).
+If you have not already created a private network, you will need to do that by selecting :menuselection:`Networking --> Networks` from the menu pane on the left.
+Create a network by pressing :guilabel:`+` in the lower right corner of the main pane and enter an appropriate name for your private network (this is purely cosmetic).
 If you want to pick an availability zone other than "europe-se-1a", you may add a hint for this here.
-Keep the "Admin state up" checkbox checked and click "Create".
+Keep :guilabel:`Admin state up` checked and click :guilabel:`Create`.

+Go to :menuselection:`Service Catalogue --> Services`.
-Now it's time to deploy the OpenVPN service.
-Expand "Service Catalogue" on the left side menu and click "Services".
-In the lower right corner of the main pane you will click the "+"-symbol, pick the "OpenVPN" service and click "Next".
+Click :guilabel:`+` in the lower right corner of the main pane and pick the OpenVPN service and click :guilabel:`Next`.

 Here you will pick a suitable name that will be prefixed to all resources that will be deployed by this template.
-Select your SSH keys and enter one or more (comma separated) IP-ranges (in CIDR-notation) that will be allowed to access the pfSense WebUI and SSH server for administrative access (this can be changed later, see :ref:`_openvpn-admin-ranges`).
-You may enter "0.0.0.0/32" here to allow administrative access from ANYWHERE (not recommended).
+Select your SSH keys and enter one or more (comma separated) IP-ranges (in CIDR-notation) that will be allowed to access the pfSense WebUI and SSH server for administrative access (this can be changed later, see :ref:`openvpn-admin-ranges`).
+You may enter "0.0.0.0/0" here to allow administrative access from ANYWHERE (not recommended).

 Select the availability zone where your private network is located (if you did not specifically pick a different zone, this will be the default "europe-se-1a") and pick your private network.
 You can then choose a flavour to use for the pfSense instance.
-The default (tiny) gp.1x2 flavour should be good enough for most use cases.
+The default (tiny) "gp.1x2" flavour should be good enough for most use cases.

-After clicking "Launch" you should see the service stack listed with status "CREATE IN PROGRESS".
+After clicking :guilabel:`Launch` you should see the service stack listed with the status "CREATE IN PROGRESS".
 Allow a few minutes for service creation to complete (you may have to refresh your browser window to see updated status).
-After the service stack has been created (status: "CREATE COMPLETE", you may open its info view by clicking the "Card".
-Here you will be presented with an URL to the pfSense WebUI.
-Copy the value from the "mgmt_url" output and open the URL in your browser to access the WebUI.
-As the WebUI uses a self-signed certificate by default, your browser will display a warning before opening the site (select "Advanced..." and "Accept the Risk and Continue" if you are using Mozilla Firefox).
+After the service stack has been created (Stack status: "CREATE COMPLETE", you may open its info view by clicking the "card".
+Here you will be presented with a URL to the pfSense WebUI.
+Copy the value from the "mgmt_url" output and open the URL in your browser.
+As the WebUI uses a self-signed certificate by default, your browser will display a warning before opening the site (select :menuselection:`Advanced --> Accept the Risk and Continue` if you are using Mozilla Firefox).
 Default username/password for the WebUI is admin/pfsense.
-After login you will need to accept the Copyright and Trademark notices for pfSense.
-You may now want to change the default password to something else (the WebUI will provide instructions for doing this in a notice close to the top of the page).
+After login you may want to change the default password to something else (the WebUI will provide instructions for doing this in a notice close to the top of the page).

 .. _openvpn-client-export:

-In order to access your new VPN service, select "VPN" followed by "OpenVPN" from the top menu of pfSense WebUI and then select the "Client Export"-tab.
-Scroll down to OpenVPN clients and pick a configuration suitable to your intended client.
-If you are running Windows, we recommend picking "Current Windows Installer/64-bit" if you don't already have OpenVPN installed and "Inline configurations/Most Clients" if you already have an OpenVPN client installed.
-For Mac OS X, we recommend installing `Viscosity <https://www.sparklabs.com/viscosity/` and picking "Viscosity (Mac OS X and Windows)/Viscosity Inline Config".
+In order to access your new VPN service, you need to download the client configuration file.
+Open :menuselection:`VPN --> OpenVPN --> Client Export` in pfSense WebUI.
+Scroll down to OpenVPN clients and pick a configuration suitable for your client software.
+If you are running Windows, we recommend picking :guilabel:`Current Windows Installer/64-bit` if you don't already have OpenVPN installed or "Inline configurations/Most Clients" if you already have an OpenVPN client installed.
+For Mac OS X, we recommend installing `Viscosity <https://www.sparklabs.com/viscosity/` and using the configuration :guilabel:`Viscosity (Mac OS X and Windows)/Viscosity Inline Config`.

 Connecting to OpenVPN server (Windows)